-Kärcher Window vac WV 6 Plus
+Kärcher Window Vac WV 6 Plus

-With innovative squeegee blade technology and even more flexible in application: the WV 6 Plus cordless Window Vac for streak-free clean windows in next to no time.
+Even more flexible in terms of use and with innovative blade technology: the battery powered WV 6 Plus Window Vac for clean windows without any smears, smudges and streaks in no time at all.

-Kärcher has improved its original cordless Window Vac again and developed an even more flexible model featuring innovative blade technology and longer battery runtime – the WV 6 Plus.
-The new wider suction blade allows you to remove excess fluid from entire surfaces without stopping.
-The cordless Window Vac's extra-long runtime of 100 minutes means you can keep going for even longer.
-You can also plan your cleaning precisely thanks to the display, which indicates the remaining battery runtime down to the nearest minute.
-As usual, the intelligent combination of spray bottle and microfibre wiping cloth, along with the suction function on the Window Vac, ensures extremely effective cleaning and sparkling clean windows – with no streaks or residues.
-The ergonomic WV 6 Plus cordless Window Vac by Kärcher also allows you to clean your windows in an especially hygienic way, because you do not come into direct contact with the dirty water.
+Kärcher has improved the original Window Vac again and developed an even more flexible model featuring innovative blade technology and longer battery running time – the WV 6 Plus.
+The new longer suction blade allows you to remove excess fluid from entire surfaces in just one charge.
+The Window Vac's extra-long battery running time of 100 minutes means you can keep going for even longer.
+You can plan your cleaning precisely thanks to the display which indicates the remaining minutes of running time.
+As usual, the intelligent combination of spray bottle and microfibre wiping cloth, along with the suction function on the Window Vac, guarantees extremely effective cleaning and sparkling clean windows – with no streaks or residue.
+The ergonomic WV 6 Plus Window Vac by Kärcher also allows you to clean your windows in an especially hygienic way, because you do not come into direct contact with the dirty water.

 Features and benefits